In recent years, royal couples have put their own modern twist on their wedding ceremonies.

 Keep scrolling to see the wedding traditions that have been carried down through generations of the British Royal Family.

-Most of the modern royal ladies including The Queen Mother, The Queen herself, Princess Margaret, Princess Anne, and Princess Diana have or had wedding rings made from the same nugget of Welsh gold, which came from a Welsh mine, Clogau St David's at Bontddu.
+Most of the modern royal ladies including The Queen Mother, The Queen, Princess Margaret, Princess Anne, and Princess Diana have or had wedding rings made from the same nugget of Welsh gold, which came from a Welsh mine, Clogau St David's at Bontddu.

-However, even if they wanted to, neither Eugenie or Jack can have a ring made from that - only one gram of the original nugget remains and it's locked in the Privy Purse Office.
+However, even if they wanted to, no more future couples can have a ring made from that - only one gram of the original nugget remains and it's locked in the Privy Purse Office.

 The Duchess of Cambridge and the Duchess of Sussex's wedding rings are made from a 21-carat piece of Welsh gold given to the Queen by the Royal British Legion in 1981.

-However Prince Harry, who is the first male member of the royal family to wear a wedding ring, opted for platinum over a traditional gold one.
-We shall have to see what the royal couple pick on the day.
+Prince Harry, who is the first male member of the royal family to wear a wedding ring, opted for platinum over a traditional gold one.

 Back in the days of Queen Victoria, her husband Prince Albert's grandmother gifted her a posey of myrtle.
 Since then it's been grown at Queen Victoria's old holiday home Osborne House on the Isle of Wight and has appeared in the bouquets of royal brides for good luck, starting with Queen Victoria's eldest daughter.